Virginia Commercial Tenant CAM Audit Rights [2026 Guide]

 Northern Virginia Office Market

 Gross-up violations during occupancy transitions.
-Federal contract cycles create sudden occupancy changes in Northern Virginia office buildings.
+Federal contract cycles create sudden occupancy changes in NoVA office buildings.
 When a major contractor relocates following a contract loss or base closure, a building can go from 85% to 55% occupancy in a single year.
 Landlords applying a standard 95% gross-up provision to these newly half-empty buildings are grossing up variable costs by 73% (95/55), inflating the expense pool significantly.
-When this gross-up is applied to fixed costs like property taxes and insurance, it becomes an overcharge.
+When gross-up is applied to fixed costs like property taxes and insurance, it becomes an overcharge.
 CAMAudit's Rule 5 (Gross-Up Violation) directly identifies this pattern.

 Richmond Retail Market

 Richmond's commercial retail market, including the Short Pump corridor, Carytown, and the Stony Point Fashion Park area, consists primarily of community and neighborhood shopping centers with NNN leases.
-Richmond retail CAM issues most commonly involve:

 Pro-rata share errors in multi-anchor centers.
 Several Richmond-area power centers have Walmart, Target, or grocery anchors that pay fixed CAM or maintain their own exterior.
 When these anchor positions are improperly included in or excluded from the pro-rata denominator, inline tenant shares are miscalculated.
 CAMAudit's Rule 4 (Pro-Rata Share Error) checks the denominator against the lease's specific definition.